Arnaud-Goguelin/OCPy_Projet2_Scraping/README.md

 Images will be download and register as follow:
 ├── repo
 │   ├── images
 │   ├── category_name
-│   │   ├── i_book_title.jpg  *where i is the index of the book in the category* Only the first 25 characters are used to create the name of the file.
+│   │   ├── i_book_title.jpg  <sub>where i is the index of the book in the category</sub>
+Only the first 25 characters are used to create the name of the file.